-That's what photographer Brian Lowry demonstrated this week when his new video of lava enveloping two full Coke cans went viral.
-Lowry has spent years shooting Hawaii's lava flows, and last year he posted an intriguing video of lava immersing a can of Chef Boyardee ravioli.
-This followup is even more compelling, partly because it uses a more iconic commodity and partly because it raises an age-old question: Will it explode?
+That's what photographer Brian Lowry recently did, filming a now-viral video of lava enveloping two full Coke cans.
+Lowry has spent years shooting Hawaii's lava flows, and last year posted a video of lava immersing a can of ravioli.
+This followup uses an even more iconic commodity, and raises an age-old question: Will it explode?

 Lowry wondered the same thing, explaining on YouTube that he punched a tiny hole in the first can "to prevent it from randomly exploding."
 Neither it nor a second, fully sealed can erupted with much force, but the footage is still far from disappointing.
 After all, science isn't always about explosions.
-And yes, in case you were wondering, this is science.
+And yes, Lowry asserts, this is science.

 "This series of videos is scientific in nature," Lowry writes, adding that he hopes his work can illuminate "how differing sealed objects react to the 2,000-degree lava."